 Essentially mood music.
 Ming’s Theme contains some fairly menacing synthesizer.

-Queen’s worst choice of single — and a lead-off single at that.
+By some distance Queen’s worst choice of single — and a lead-off single at that.
+Back Chat would have been a much better choice.
+Body Language was omitted from both Greatest Hits II and Greatest Hits III.
 By all accounts, this was more or less an exclusively Freddie creation in the studio.
 Typical of his more aggressive, ‘shouty’ style of singing in the ’80s.
 There is little or no Brian guitar.
 When played live on the Hot Space tour, it was considerably rockier and much improved.
 This won’t be the last time I say those words.

 174. Execution of Flash (Deacon), Flash Gordon, 1980